 Details of the principal IAH awards and the most recent recipients are given below.
 If you would like to make a suggestion for a possible nominee we would be pleased to consider your idea; email email@example.com with relevant details.

 The IAH Presidents’ Award was established in 1995 and is determined by the current and past presidents.
 It is given annually to a member who has made outstanding international contributions to groundwater science and to furthering IAH’s mission to promote understanding and management of groundwater resources for the benefit of humankind and the environment.
-In 2016 the recipient of this award was IAH’s former Executive Manager John Chilton.
+In 2021 the worthy recipient of this award was Dr Judit Mádl-Szőnyi.
 Read more

 The Association from time to time accords the title of Honorary Member to those who have given exceptional services to IAH over a long period.
 The candidates are elected, following a recommendation by Council, by a vote of the General Assembly of the Association.
-The most recent recipient was Professor Ghislain de Marsily, whose nomination was approved by our General Assembly during the 2016 congress in Montpellier.
+The most recent recipients were Judith Flügge and Sophie Vermooten, both whose nominations were approved by those participating in our General Assembly (in person and via live link to the ceremony) in September 2021.
 Read more

 Distinguished Associate Award

 The IAH Distinguished Associate Award is presented to a person who is not a groundwater professional but has made an outstanding contribution to the understanding, development, management and protection of groundwater resources internationally.
 The Award was established by the IAH Council in 2005 and is made by the IAH Executive Committee following consultation.
-The Award for 2016 was presented to Jean-François Donzier, General Manager of the International Office for Water and Technical Secretary of the International Network of Basin Organizations (INBO).
-Read more
+In 2021 the award was given to Gabriel Eckstein in acknowledgement of his contribution to the enhancement of policy and governance for groundwater protection worldwide.
+Read more and watch Gabriel’s acceptance speech

 Applied Hydrogeology Award